tiero/ionio/website/docs/SDK/instantiation.md

 Before interacting with smart contracts on the Elements network, the Ionio SDK needs to instantiate a `Contract` object.
 This is done by providing the contract's information and constructor arguments.
 After this instantiation, the Ionio SDK can interact with Elements contracts.

 ## Contract class
-The `Contract` class is used to represent a Elements contract in a JavaScript object.
+The `Contract` class is used to represent a Ionio contract in a JavaScript object.
 These objects can be used to retrieve information such as the contract's address and balance.
 They can be used to interact with the contract by calling the contract's functions.

 ### Constructor
 ```ts